 After wartime service, Rolf Moebius enjoyed a long post-war career.
 Not so his co-star Rudi Godden, who died in early 1941.
 Carsta Löck’s career continued until the 1970s.

 Under Joseph Goebbels, German cinema went on to other films with increasingly strident propaganda, sometimes borrowing real events such as the Titanic sinking as the basis of the narrative.
-Goebbels was determined to create his own Hollywood in Germany, and thus in the hundreds of films Nazi Germany produced, two minor films set in Australia perhaps isn’t all that surprising.
+Goebbels was determined to create his own Hollywood in Germany, and thus in the hundreds of films Nazi Germany produced, a few minor films set in Australia perhaps isn’t all that surprising.

 Das Gewehr über is now in the public domain, and a copy without subtitles can be viewed on the Internet Archive here.